 Nothing lasts forever.
 Coils have a life-span, like all things.
 You may notice a “burnt” taste, less vapor production, or leakage issues with your atomizer.
 These are all signs that your coil may need to be changed.
 If your coil and wicking material looks dark, crusted, or flat-out ugly, change that coil!

 A lot of variables influence coil performance and longevity.
 Lower ohms means less resistance, which sucks more power from your battery to heat your coil faster.
 Heavier vaping means more demand from your coil.
 A casual vaper will have to change his or her coil less frequently than a vapomaniac.

 Flavors also influence coil longevity.
 Sweeter flavors caramelize and “gunk up” coils faster than, say, a basic fruit.
-If you love dessert or sweet coffee flavors, anticipate more coil changes.
+If you love dessert flavors, anticipate more coil changes.
 Other variables include acidity, viscosity (higher VG blackens coils faster), and length of time the firing button is pressed (longer vapes = less coil life).

 HOW OFTEN SHOULD I CHANGE A COIL?

 Some flavor purists insist on changing their coils and wicks every time they change flavor.
 Some vapers only change their coils when it is absolutely necessary.
 Think of it like changing the oil in your car; different performance needs changes the upkeep necessity.